AVAnnotate/documentation/pages/av.md

 # AV File Formats and Support

 AVAnnotate references audio and video files hosted on other servers directly via URLs or through [IIIF manifests](iiif.md).
-The suggested means for making files available in these ways is to [upload files to the Internet Archive](https://help.archive.org/help/uploading-a-basic-guide/).
+Making files available in these ways is made simple by [uploading files to the Internet Archive](https://help.archive.org/help/uploading-a-basic-guide/).

 ## Note:
 -Only File Paths, HLS, and DASH references will generate a valid IIIF manifest.  <br>